Provable Tensor-Train Format Tensor Completion by Riemannian Optimization: Riemannian Gradient Descent and Spectral Initialization

 Due to the independence between $\Omega_{2i-1}$ and $\Omega_{2i}$, one can easily verify $\EE N_i=\calT^{\ast \langle i\rangle} \calT^{\ast \langle i\rangle\top}$ so that $N_i$ is an unbiased estimator.
 Note that the dimension of $N_i$ becomes larger when $i$ increases.
 It turns out that a direct spectral initialization by $N_i$ still performs poorly unless the sample size is greater than $d_1\cdots d_i$.
 Instead, we multiply the left and right hand side of $N_i$ by the estimated left part $\hat T^{\leq i-1}\otimes I_{d_i}$ and its transpose, respectively.
 The resultant symmetric matrix is then used for estimating the $i$-th component $T_i^{\ast}$.
 See the details in Algorithm \ref{alg:init}.
 So the initialization is proceeded in an iterative fashion.
-Note that an additional truncation procedure is applied to guarantee the incoherence property of the estimates $\hat T_i$'s.
+Note that an additional truncation procedure is applied to guarantee the incoherence property of the estimates $\hat T_i$'s, where $\hat T_i^1$ denotes the $1$-st row of matrix $\hat T_i$.

 After obtaining the estimates $\hat T_1, \ldots, \hat T_{m-1}$ and the respectively constructed left part $\hat T^{\leq m-1}$ , the last component $\hat T_m$ is estimated by the minimizer of